i3uex/knime2model_MD4DSP/README.md

 - **`logs/`**: contains the logs of the project.

 - **`mapping/`**: contains the Python scripts to parse and export data from a KNIME workflow to a JSON file and from a JSON file to a MD4DSP workflow.
+Includes:
+  - `knwf2json.py`: KNIME workflow parser
+  - `json2workflow.py`: JSON to XMI converter (with automatic contract generation)
+  - `json2workflow_with_contracts.py`: JSON to XMI converter that reads contracts from JSON
+  - `knwf2workflow.py`: End-to-end KNIME to XMI pipeline
+  - `json_xtext2json_knime.py`: Xtext JSON to KNIME JSON transformer with contract parsing

 - **`parsed_json_workflows/`**: contains the JSON data exported from the parsed selected input KNIME subworkflows.